Median filter: Worked two-dimensional example

+Converted Image

+After applying the median filter to all pixels, the converted image becomes:

+This filtered image effectively removes noisy pixels while preserving important features.
+Remember that we assumed virtual rows and columns with repeated border pixel values to handle the edge pixels.

 Edge preservation properties

 Median filtering is one kind of smoothing technique, as is linear Gaussian filtering.
 All smoothing techniques are effective at removing noise in smooth patches or smooth regions of a signal, but adversely affect edges.
 Often though, at the same time as reducing the noise in a signal, it is important to preserve the edges.
 Edges are of critical importance to the visual appearance of images, for example.
 For small to moderate levels of Gaussian noise, the median filter is demonstrably better than Gaussian blur at removing noise whilst preserving edges for a given, fixed window size.
 However, its performance is not that much better than Gaussian blur for high levels of noise, whereas, for speckle noise and salt-and-pepper noise (impulsive noise), it is particularly effective.
 Because of this, median filtering is very widely used in digital image processing.